Code of Conduct

 - adhere to classroom policies set by their instructors in the class format/syllabus.

-- turn in assignments on time (in the proper format), participate in class discussions, and prepare for tests.
+- submit assignments on time (in the proper format), participate in class discussions, and prepare for tests.

 - adhere to the College’s Academic Integrity Policy.